ananya923/IDS706_DE_Final_Project/README.md

 4. Training and Prediction
 The model is trained on the feature matrix, then generates predictions where normal transactions are labeled as 1 and anomalies as -1.
 Each transaction receives an anomaly score (lower scores indicate higher suspicion), and the notebook outputs the total anomaly count with percentage, plus the top 10 most suspicious transactions sorted by anomaly score.

-# Application the Isolation Forest Tree Model on the processed and transformed API data.

 # Running the test cases